 One of the biggest child custody problems is interference.
-This occurs when one or both of the parents intentionally disobeys the visitation schedule, fails to take custody of the children at the agreed-upon dates, or otherwise fails to live up to the parenting agreement.
-Sometimes this is done in order to retaliate against the other parent or simply to extend (or limit) one's time with the children.
-Since a parenting agreement carries the force of law as a court order, failure to follow its directions can lead to criminal sanctions.
+This occurs when one or both parents intentionally disobey the visitation schedule, fail to exchange the child at the agreed-upon dates, or otherwise fail to live up to the parenting agreement.
+Sometimes this is done to retaliate against the other parent or to extend (or limit) one's time with the child.
+But a parenting agreement carries the force of law as a court order.
+Failure to follow its directions can lead to civil contempt charges.

-Interference can happen with custody or visitation, by the custodial or noncustodial parent.
+Either parent can interfere with visitation arrangements or custody orders.
 But not all interference is considered a violation of the court order.
-For example, protecting a child from danger; being late because of bad road conditions or other such circumstances; or honoring previous agreements that deviate from the parenting plan (such as a summer trip) are generally okay.
+For example, protecting a child from danger is not a violation.
+Neither is late visitation due to bad road conditions.
+It's generally okay to honor previous agreements that deviate from the parenting plan (such as a summer trip).

 Types of Custodial Interference

-There are countless examples of custodial interference, but here are some of the more common ways in which it may occur:
+There are countless examples of custodial interference.
+Here are some of the more common ways it can occur:

-- Refusing to hand off child to the other parent for a scheduled visitation
+- Refusing to exchange a child with the other parent

-- Limiting child's telephone or online contact with the other parent
+- Limiting the child's telephone or online contact with the other parent

 - Intentionally failing to return the child at the predetermined time